DonnchaC/tor-hsdir-research/README.md

 responsible HidServ directories.
 These attacker controlled HidServ directories could then return no date or incorrect responses to clients locking to connect to the attacked hidden services.
 As there are no other sources for this hidden service descriptor the hidden service would be effectivly inaccessbile, DoS'd.

+I estimated only: 6 (Responsible Directories) * 2 (24 hour HidServDir Delay)) = 12 Tor instances would be required.
+It is possible to have two Tor nodes per IP, therefore it should be possible to perform a full DoS of a hidden service with just 6 static IP's.